SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/windows.md

 ```

 **Deploying the GPO**

 In Computer Configuration > Administrative Templates > Windows Components > Event Forwarding -> Configure target Subscription Manager, execute the following command:
+!!!warn
-> Warning: Please replace the `FQDN_WEC_SERVER` by the previously collected information
+   Please replace the `FQDN_WEC_SERVER` by the previously collected information

 ```
 Server=http://FQDN_WEC_SERVER:5985/wsman/SubscriptionManager/WEC,Refresh=60
 ```

 **Apply the GPO**

 On the AD admin console, open a command interpretor as Administrator and run the following command:
 ```powershell
 gpupdate /force
 ```
 !!!tip
    More documentation is available on the official [Microsoft documentation.](https://docs.microsoft.com/fr-fr/windows/security/threat-protection/use-windows-event-forwarding-to-assist-in-intrusion-detection)

 ### Windows Event Collector to a concentrator